GrimEthos/backwater/README.md

 ## Modules

 A `Module` is a locatation in the 2D simulator that represents an inhabitable structure that can contain `Peep` and `Thing` lists.
-Each `Module` are bound to an `ObjectNode` so it can be related to the 2D simulator.
+Each `Module` is bound to an `ObjectNode` so it can be related to the 2D simulator.
 Two `Module` instances can be linked together by a `ModuleLink` to form a graph.
 Each `Module` has a unique `Container` instance that is used to represent its contents.

 ## Things